These are the items we have found. If you don’t find it, write to us.

 About the author

 Bob Pop (pseudonym of Roberto Enríquez Higueras, Madrid, 1971) is a writer, columnist, and communicator.
-He has worked as a cultural critic in press, radio, and television, and is known for his participation in programs such as Late Motiv or La Tuerka, as well as for the autobiographical series Maricón perdido (2021), of which he was creator and screenwriter.
-His work combines a critical outlook with a personal and political sensitivity, exploring themes such as identity, the body, illness, and desire.
+He has worked as a cultural critic in the press, radio, and television, and is known for his participation in programs such as Late Motiv and La Tuerka, as well as for the autobiographical series Maricón perdido (2021), which he created and wrote.
+His work combines a critical perspective with a personal and political sensitivity, exploring themes such as identity, the body, illness, and desire.
 In recent years, his writing has taken on a more introspective tone linked to his life experience with multiple sclerosis.